Venkateshbmsit/Project-Mobile-app/README.md

 * To provide a base where the farmers as well as customers can ask any queries.

 ### Team Members :
-1. Sonal Misal
-2. Vidya Katara
+1. Venkatesh R K
+2. Prawaj P J
-3. Priyanka Patil
+3. Anil p
-4. Monika Borkar